 Fromelles (Pheasant Wood) Military Cemetery

-The new cemetery dedicated in 2010, and where the remains of Australian and British soldiers discovered in a number of burial pits have been reinterred.
+A new cemetery dedicated in 2010, where the remains of Australian and British soldiers, discovered in a number of burial pits at Fromelles, have been reinterred.

 The Australian Remembrance Trail: France and Belgium